Skip to Main Content

 History

-In 1925, a full 18 holes of golf, designed by Thomas Bendelow, opened for play with appropriate Native American names given to each of the holes.
-The club continued to grow through the rest of the 1920s and early 1930s, with more than 300 members actively enjoying the club.
-With this early success Nakoma was able to build a completely permanent clubhouse facility.
+Nakoma Country Club was first established on June 23rd, 1923, consisting of a rudimentary 9-hole golf course.
+By 1925, a full 18 holes designed by Thomas Bendelow opened for play and a more permanent clubhouse structure in the English Tudor-style was built.
+The club continued to grow throughout the rest of the 1920s and early 1930s, with more than 300 members actively enjoying the club.
+In May of 1944, Nakoma Golf Club was formally reborn a private club under the guidance of George Vitense.

 Over the years, Nakoma Golf Club has evolved into the tradition-rich and sophisticated club it is today.
 The current 105-acre facility has seen countless improvements throughout the years, including the addition of a swimming pool, tennis facility and enhancements to the golf course.

-To this day, Nakoma Golf Club remains true to its original values, “to promote the common good and welfare of all its members, to operate and carry on the business of a private golf course and to encourage various athletic and social events, all while to cultivate friendship and fellowship among its members.”
+To this day, Nakoma Golf Club remains true to its original values, “to promote the common good and welfare of all its members, to operate and carry on the business of a private golf course and to encourage various athletic and social events, all while cultivating friendship and fellowship among its members.”

-We look forward to the continued future of Nakoma Golf Club, both as a private club and historical landmark of Madison, Wis.
+We look forward to the continued future of Nakoma Golf Club, both as a private club and historical landmark of Madison, Wisconsin.
 We invite you and your family to experience the deep history and legacy of Nakoma Golf Club.